 It may be argued that mediation is supposed to be flexible and creative; hence mediators should be given wide discretion to achieve the goals of mediation.
 However, the dilemma is that by leaving it up to the mediators to exercise their discretion, they have to exercise their ethical judgment “constantly, intuitively, and often unconsciously” (Macfarlane, 2002).

 They have to decide what is fair and reasonable, when they should intervene, how far they should intervene, how they should exercise the various dimensions of their power (or refrain from exercising it), and so on.

 A mediator usually is an elder person who gathered more experiences in life, who is able to speak wise and make suggestions with a certain amount of authority.
 The more informed the mediator is about the particular dispute and the legal process, the greater power she has to attain credibility and get the parties to accept her evaluation of the case.
 The key is for the mediator to move the parties through the mediation process in a way that is responsive to their needs and interests, as opposed to the self-interest of the mediator.

 Finally, the mediator has four cardinal ethical principles of most professions: “do no harm, do good, let the client be self-determining and ensure fairness and justice”.
-Mediator should not press any kind of undue un-ethical influence violating the four ethical principal is amount to coercion, violating the four cardinal ethical principles.
+The mediator should not press any kind of undue unethical influence violating the four ethical principles is an amount to coercion, violating the four cardinal ethical principles.